mnot/I-D/binary-structured-headers/draft.md

 The types permissable as the top-level of Structured Field values -- Dictionary, List, and Item -- are defined in terms of a Binary Literal Representation ({{binlit}}), which is a replacement for the String Literal Representation in {{RFC7541}}.

-Binary representations of the remaining types are defined in {{leaf}}.
+Binary representations of the remaining types are defined in {{types}}.

 ## The Binary Literal Representation {#binlit}